 Case System and Grammar Structure

 One of the first stumbling blocks is German’s case system.
 There are four grammatical cases: nominative, accusative, dative, and genitive.
 Each affects the endings of articles, adjectives, and sometimes nouns.
 This contrasts with English, which largely has dropped case distinctions outside of pronouns.
+From my observation of learner struggles, this grammatical layer requires deliberate study rather than passive exposure.

 Beyond this, German syntax can seem daunting.
 Verb placement changes with sentence structure; for example, the conjugated verb often appears at the end of a subordinate clause.
 For learners used to subject-verb-object order, adapting takes time and practice.